-UVA, on its own, is ineffective for psoriasis.
+UVA light, on its own, is ineffective for psoriasis.
 When used clinically, it’s combined with the chemical psoralen in a treatment called PUVA.
-Although psoralen can cause side effects such as nausea, reddened skin and itching, PUVA can be helpful for psoriasis that hasn’t responded to other treatments or plaques on the palms or soles.
+Although psoralen can cause side effects such as nausea, reddened skin and itching, PUVA can be helpful for psoriasis that hasn’t responded to other treatments or the plaques are on the palms or soles of the feet.
 A single course is 20 to 25 treatments given two to three times a week, with clearing seen after about a month.

 When to Avoid Light